Daily Express: Entertainment Feed

 The latest wave of bans come after Activision said in April that almost half a million Warzone players had been banned from the game.

 In a blog post at the time the Call of Duty makers explained: “Cheaters are never welcome.
 Our security and enforcement teams have issued over 475,000 Permabans for Call of Duty: Warzone.
-Yesterday’s banwave marked our seventh large-volume banwave since February.
+Yesterday’s banwave marked our seventh large-volume ban set since February./p>p>In addition to this, our enforcement and security teams issue bans seven days per week to individuals or repeat offenders.
 The combination of daily bans plus large-scale banwaves are an integral focus of our efforts.

 “We also are tackling the commercial market of cheat providers and resellers.
 These accounts include suspicious ones, often used to sell repeat offenders.
 We recently banned 45,000 fraudulent, black market accounts used by repeat offenders.